bmrb-io/PyBMRB/docs/usage/pybmrb-introduction.rst

 ~~~~~~~~~

 BMRB uses NMR-STAR :footcite:`Ulrich2019` data
-model, which is an object oriented data model driven by
+model, which is a data model driven by
 `NMR-STAR dictionary <https://github.com/uwbmrb/nmr-star-dictionary>`_ .
 Each BMRB entry includes
 the meta data such as the information about the biological sample and solvent, experimental conditions,
 instrument details, author information and so on along with the observed NMR chemical shift data.
 NMR chemical